 The Export selection opens the Export Wizard.
-The Export Wizard prompts you through the steps required to archive one or maps and modules to a folder outside of the repository.
+The Export Wizard prompts you through the steps required to archive one or more maps and modules to a folder outside of the repository.
 Exporting maps and modules to a folder is useful if you want to clean out unused maps and modules from the repository.
+You can also export packages that contain maps and modules with a unique structure.
+If you want to archive to a network or CD while saving the folder structure, use the export to an ImageUltra export package function.

-Once a map or module has been exported, you can delete original map or module from the repository.
-If you ned the map or module in the future, you can use the Import Wizard to add the map or module back in the repository.
+Once a map or module has been exported, you can delete the original map or module from the repository.
+If you ever need the exported maps, modules, or packages in the future, you can use the Import Wizard to add them back into your repository.